NoaVelasco/netbox-test/how-to/notes_en.md

     - Username: "test"
     - Email address: "..."
     - Password: "..."
-- However, for persistence, I add it to the configuration in the `docker-compose.override.yml` file (Github will warn me about that) and access to verify that it works:
+- However, for persistence, I add it to the configuration in the `docker-compose.override.yml` file and access to verify that it works:

 ![login](./login-success.jpg)